miasdk/miasdk/README.md

 - 🦩 I'm a Web and Swift Developer based in NYC
 - 💮 I’m interested in Design, Film & Art
 - 🩰  I’m currently learning Computer Science @ Hunter College
-- 📱 I’m looking for opportunities in web amd mobile development
+- 📱 I’m looking for opportunities in web and mobile development

 <hr>